Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/ankheg.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 21, Princes of the Apocalypse, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Ankheg](2-Mechanics/CLI/bestiary/monstrosity/ankheg.md)
 *Source: Monster Manual p.
 21, Princes of the Apocalypse, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD.*